-Easily grown in average, medium, well-drained soils in full sun to part shade.
+Easily grown in average, medium moisture, well-drained soils in full sun to part shade.
 Prefers moist, humusy soils in part shade.
 Grows particularly well under deciduous trees where exposure to the sun is full in early spring but gradually changes to part shade as the trees leaf out.
-Also prefers cool climates, and is somewhat short lived when grown south of USDA Zone 7.
-Plant bulbs 2-3” deep and space 2-3” apart in fall.
-In optimum growing conditions, it naturalizes well by both self-seeding and bulb offsets.
-Allow foliage to yellow before removing it from garden areas.
+Also prefers cool climates, and tends to be somewhat short-lived when grown south of USDA Zone 7.
+Plant bulbs 2-3” deep and space 2-3” apart in fall in groups of at least 25 bulbs.
+In optimum growing conditions, this bulb will naturalize well by both self-seeding and bulb offsets to form large colonies.
+Allow foliage to yellow after bloom before removing it from garden areas.
 If left alone, foliage disappears by late spring as bulbs go dormant.

 Best massed in sweeping drifts in areas where they can naturalize, such as woodland margins or in lawns under large deciduous trees.
 Also effective in groupings in rock gardens, border fronts, in front of flowering shrubs or along walks or paths.
 Mix with other early flowering bulbs such as Eranthis (winter aconite).